amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 5: Open the endpoint from CloudFormation

 Once the CloudFormation deployment is complete, view the **Outputs** table in the stack details page, and find the CloudFront URL.
 This is the public endpoint to your deployed application.
-Click to open this link and explore your brand-new Bookstore!
+Click the link to open and explore your brand-new Bookstore!

-Since this is a completely new instance of the application, your username and password that you used before won't work.
+Since this is a completely new instance of the application, your username and password that you used before in Step 2 won't work.
 Sign up for an account in your Bookstore, and test out the app!
 Test to make sure the email verification works, and run through some of the use cases from before like search, cart, ordering, and best sellers.

 ### Section 2: Explore the backend